RUB-Informatik-im-Bauwesen/ir-ontologies/README.md

-# DOING - Data Ontology for Information Need Group
+# Harmonization project for LOIN, Data Templates, and Properties on an ontological basis

 * **Contributors**
   * [Liu Liu](https://orcid.org/0000-0001-5907-7609)